sundowndev/castle/README.md

   </a>
 </div>

 Access token management backed by Redis.
-Designed for large scale systems with several permissions in different contexts (e.g: Gitlab, GitHub...), but also simpler systems (e.g: Nextcloud, HaveIBeenPwned...).
+Designed for REST web services that needs rate and time limited access control feature.

+Limitations : This library does not fully support the user feature.
+The only way to make the user able to manage its created tokens is to store them in another database, which is an anti-pattern.
+We want Redis (or any store used) to be the only source of truth for credentials.

 ## Table of content